apache/pulsar/wireshark/README.md

 ## Step 3: start to use

-this plugin will register a pulsar protocol automatically in 6650, you can use it to decode pulsar message now.
+This plugin registers a Pulsar protocol automatically in 6650.
+You can use it to decode Pulsar messages now.